newtheatre/history-project/_shows/77_78/a_scent_of_flowers.md

 ---
-title: A scent of flowers
+title: A Scent of Flowers
 season: In House
 period: Autumn
 playwright: James Saunders